bbertka/PCF-demo/README.md

 A script for pushing to PWS is also provided, which will create a space called "pcf-demo", create the service required and push both micro-services to it.

-The manifest.yml file for the pcfdemo-map application must be update to set the appropriate CF API values; USERNAME, PASSWORD and ENDPOINT.
-ENDPOINT should be specified specified in the format of 'api.some.url.to.com' (http:// is omitted)
+The manifest.yml file for the pcfdemo-map application must be update to set the appropriate CF API values; CF_USERNAME, CF_PASSWORD and CF_ENDPOINT.
+CF_ENDPOINT should be specified specified in the format of 'api.some.url.to.com' (http:// is omitted)

 The pcfdemo-producer app(s) may be tailored to send data to target specific states.
 To configure this set an env variable on the application called STATES and set the value to a comma-delimited list of states you wish to target.
 E.G. STATES: "ny,nj,pa"